BenjaminTSmith/BenjaminTSmith/README.md

 # 💫 About Me:
 I am a first-year college student who enjoys programming<br>and computer science.
 I am extremely passionate about<br>learning, and love solving problems.
-I am especially interested in<br>in the field of embedded systems, robotics, and machine learning.<br>
+I am especially interested in<br>in the fields of embedded systems, robotics, and machine learning.<br>

 ## 🌐 Socials: